Did you know that there are 4 types of goals in Google Analytics designed to help you make improvements to your website and grow your business?

 If you want to learn how to set up a Duration goal, read How to Create a Goal in Google Analytics to Track Conversions.

 Pages per Visit is another easy goal to set up in Google Analytics.
 Rather than track how much time site visitors spend on your website, this Google Analytics goal tracks the number of pages each site visitor navigates to before leaving.

 Again, this is great for measuring site engagement, as well as pinpointing sections of your website that may need improvements.

-Events are helpful for tracking site visitor interactions on your website that Google Analytics does not normally record.
+Events are helpful for tracking user interactions on your website that Google Analytics does not normally record.

-For example, you cannot track the following interactions in Google Analytics by default:
+For example, you can’t track the following interactions in Google Analytics by default: